antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [6.4] APIs **MUST NOT** assume a version for requests that do not specify one

-APIs **MUST NOT** use conventions such as `/latest/`, `/current/`, `/head/` etc. as pointers to the latest API version.
-This behaviour is not clear or unambiguous, requests made in this way may suddenly fail if a breaking change is introduced in a new version.
+APIs **MUST NOT** use conventions such as `/latest/`, `/current/`, `/head/` etc. as pointers to the latest API version as this behaviour is not clear or unambiguous.
+Requests made in this way may suddenly fail if a breaking change is introduced in a new version.

-Instead users **MUST** explicitly state the version they wish to use.
-If no version is provided, the API **MUST** return a fatal error until one is provided.
+Instead, users **MUST** explicitly state the version of the API they wish to use.
+If no version is provided, or the version is not valid, the API **MUST** return a fatal error a valid version is provided.

 ### [6.5] APIs **MUST** preserve backwards compatibility within a version

-APIs **MUST NOT** introduce braking changes *within* an API version.
+APIs **MUST NOT** introduce breaking changes *within* an API version.
 If you need to do this, create a new version.

-Examples of changes that can be implemented in the current version:
+Examples of changes that can be implemented within the current version:

 * New resources (with associated methods)
 * New methods for existing resources
 * Support for new data formats
-* New attributes or elements for existing resources
+* New properties or attributes for existing resources

 Examples of changes that **MUST** be implemented in a new version: